Skip to contents

 The plot as it is is a bit unwieldy plot given how many neuroimaging ROIs are present.
 Let’s take out the cortical thickness and surface area measures to make the plot a little clearer.

-We’ll also be able to read some variable measures more clearly when we dial the number of features plotted back a bit, as well.
+We’ll also be able to read some feature measures more clearly when we dial the number of features plotted back a bit, as well.

 rep_solutions_no_cort <- dplyr::select(